b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 ![](images/Architecture.png)

-In this architecture a container app will stream tweets using the Twitter v2 api, and will produce to a replicated kafka topic which has a time retention period to be determines.
+In this architecture a container app will stream tweets using the Twitter v2 api, and will produce to a replicated kafka topic which has a time retention period to be determined.

 The kafka cluster has two brokers, and two zookeepers, it's possible to use both brokers for producing to kafka and consuming from kafka (using spark).
 In this case the solution would be able to handle failovers, it's also possible to use each broker for a task, and we need to test using a heavy stream if any performance enhancement can come from this.